 While you cannot go wrong with natural supplements, synthetic supplements also have their place in your health.
 After all, you don’t just consider their benefits; you also need to consider your budget and accessibility.

-The best supplement is the one that aligns with your health goals, complements your diet, and fits your budget.
+The best health supplement is the one that aligns with your health goals, complements your diet, and fits your budget.
 But if your budget allows, you should go for the natural route.
+Consulting with a healthcare professional is recommended before starting any supplement regimen to ensure they are safe for you, depending on your existing health conditions or health goals.